EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today was kind of slow for me.
 The main thing I did was to experiment with Pandas to get familiar with common methods.

 A small project I wrote was a squirrel aggregating program that gathers how many of each color exists from a dataset provided.
 It then wrote the results back to a CSV file.
+### R1D26
+Today I wrote a game where the aim is to guess all 50 states in the US.
+It's kind of fun.
+It will then generate a file of states you missed.

+I also wrote a program that will give a list of phonetic codes for a word you, the user, enters.
+For example, "edgar" would give something like "echo delta golf alpha romeo"